danielsellergren/css_naked_day_rails/README.md

 This gem provides a simple helper that tells you whether it is currently [CSS Naked Day](https://css-naked-day.github.io/).

 This has been tested with Rails 6 but should work for some older versions.
-I made this for my personal website in about 30 minutes so if my math is wrong or anything let me know, I'm not a timezone expert or anything.
+I made this for my personal website in about 30 minutes so if my math is wrong or anything let me know, I'm not a timezone expert.

 ## Installation